sreynen/vote/2020/primary/README.md

-# 2020 Primary, Date Unknown
+# 2020 Primary, June 30, 2020

 I will be voting in Denver, Colorado for this election.
-The date of the Colorado Democratic primary/caucus hasn't been set yet.

 ## What's on the Ballot